-Receiving far less attention is the internal battle of the mobile device, fought between mobile apps and the mobile web.
+The rise of mobile over desktop as today’s consumers’ device of choice has been well-documented.
+Receiving far less attention is the internal battle of the mobile device – mobile apps vs mobile websites.

 Want to build mobile apps without the usual investment and months of development?
 The fastest and most affordable way to build a mobile app is to convert your existing site into native mobile apps.
 With MobiLoud Canvas, you can convert any type of site into native mobile apps.
 All your site features work out of the box.
 Get a free a demo to learn how it works and if it’s a good fit for your site.

 People Spend 90% of their Mobile Time Using Apps

 If we look at the average time spent on apps, they are the clear winner over mobile websites.

 Mobile app use is increasingly outpacing mobile browser use.
 According to eMarketer, smartphone users spent about 4 hours on the internet per day in 2020.
 88% of that time is spent using apps, vs websites.

 Experts suggest that this is due to the better user experience offered by a mobile app, tailored specifically for mobile devices.

 “An app provides a direct access point from the home screen of a mobile device, and a native app experience is typically slicker and faster than a comparable web experience” – eMarketer principal analyst Cathy Boyle.

 Average time spent on mobile apps has increased by up to 50% in the last two years